signag/Hybrid-Car-Consumption-Monitor/docs/vizualization.md

 ### Selector: VIN (Car Consumption)

-Allows selecting the car's Vehicle Identification Number, in cas that the database contains data for multiple cars
+Allows selecting the car's Vehicle Identification Number, in case that the database contains data for multiple cars.

 ### Panel: Trips - Purely electric